 Policy Violations Amnesty

-Sometimes students are hesitant to report sexual harassment or assault to college officials because they fear that they themselves may be charged with policy violations, such as underage drinking at the time of the incident.
-The college will not pursue conduct action against a sexual harassment or assault complainant or third party who shares information about alleged sexual harassment or assault as long as the report is made in good faith.
+Students may be hesitant to report sexual misconduct to college officials because they fear that they themselves may be charged with policy violations, such as underage drinking at the time of the incident.
+The college will not pursue conduct action against a complainant or third party who shares information about alleged sexual misconduct as long as the report is made in good faith.